 Speech on Gandhi Jayanti, Gandhi Jayanti Speech, Why is Gandhi Jayanti celebrated?

-Gandhi Jayanti 2023: Friends, every year in India, Gandhi Jayanti is celebrated on 02 October as a national festival in memory of Gandhiji, on this day many programs and competitions take place in the school and office, out of which the competition of speech (Gandhi Jayanti speech 2023) is also usually organized by Gandhi Ji for his extraordinary leadership in the freedom struggle and is fondly called as Bapu.
+Gandhi Jayanti: Friends, every year in India, Gandhi Jayanti is celebrated on 02 October as a national festival in memory of Gandhiji, on this day many programs and competitions take place in the school and office, out of which the competition of speech (Gandhi Jayanti speech) is also usually organized by Gandhi Ji for his extraordinary leadership in the freedom struggle and is fondly called as Bapu.

-today we are for you Gandhi Jayanti speech on or Gandhi Jayanti speech 2023 We have brought you from whom you can take inspiration and you will get an idea that how you can also present a passionate and inspirational speech on this national festival, although there is no need to prepare a speech on the occasion of Gandhi Jayanti 2023.
+today we are for you Gandhi Jayanti speech on or Gandhi Jayanti speech We have brought you from whom you can take inspiration and you will get an idea of how you can also present a passionate and inspirational speech on this national festival, although there is no need to prepare a speech on the occasion of Gandhi Jayanti.
 Because every Indian is well aware of Gandhiji, we are going to tell you how a good inspirational speech or speech can be given.

 Respected Principal Sir, teachers, and my dear friends, today we all have gathered on this so that we can remember the birthday of the greatest personality of the century, our dear ‘Bapu’ and the father of the nation and the great efforts made by him on Gandhi Jayanti. as to be remembered.